Vision Health Care Resources

-The eyesight industry is full of very specific, and sometimes confusing, eye health terms.
-Our vision care specialists take pride in being able to share information that adds value to your visit, just as much as we enjoy serving your eye health needs.
-This is why we have created a vision care patient resources page for you.
-This page contains some of the most frequently asked eye health exam questions, as well as specific terms applying to both contact lenses and prescription eyeglass lenses.
+Tatum Eyecare strives to educate our patients while serving their vision health needs.
+After all, education is empowerment!
+We know the eye care industry is full of very specific and sometimes confusing terms and definitions.
+In this context, we take pride in being able to share information that adds value to your visit, just as much as we enjoy serving your vision health care needs.
+To expedite this process, we have created this vision health care patient resources page.
+Here you will find some of the most frequently asked vision health care questions, as well as specific terms applying to both contact lenses and prescription eyeglass lenses.

 - What is an Auto Refractor?
-An auto refractor is a machine we use during your vision care exam to help us automatically determine what your eye health strength is and therefore, what lenses you should be prescribed.
+An auto refractor is a machine we use during your eye health care exam to help us automatically determine what your eye health strength is and therefore, what lenses you should be prescribed.

-- What is an Icare Tonometer?
+- What is an ICare Tonometer?
 What does it have to do with Glaucoma?
-An icare tonometer is a handheld device our care specialists use that allows us to determine intraocular pressure (IOP) quick and easily without the use of anesthesia or air flow into the eye directly.
+An Icare tonometer is a handheld device our care specialists use that allows us to determine intraocular pressure (IOP) quick and easily without the use of anesthesia or air flow into the eye directly.
 Gluacoma is caused by introcular pressure that damages the optic nerve.
-Therefore, using an Icare Tonometer during an eye health exam can help our vision care specialists determine whether you have, or are at risk for the eyesite disease glaucoma.
+Therefore, using an ICare Tonometer during an eye health exam can help our vision care specialists determine whether you have, or are at risk for the eyesight disease glaucoma.

 - Why do I need a contact lens exam if my prescription has not changed?
 Even if your prescription has not changed, it is important to have a periodic contact lens vision care exam because doing so allows our vision care specialists to evaluate your eyesight health on a periodic bases.
 This is especially important for contact lens wearers, because some contact lenses can potentially cause damage to your eyesight without causing any obvious symptoms.

-- Macular Degeneration is one of the most common eye diseases, and it is responsible for loss of eyesight in the center of the field of vision.
+- Macular Degeneration is responsible for loss of eyesight in the center of the field of vision.
 Macular Degeneration occurs when the center of the retina deteriorates.
 One of the key symptoms of Macular Degeneration is blurred vision.
 Macular Degeneration cannot be cured, but treatment can help slow its progress.
-We can test for Macular Degeneration, along with the other common eye diseases, during your visit.
+We can test for Macular Degeneration, along with other common eye disorders and diseases, during your visit.